cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/04-assembly_quality.md

 ::: {.callout-tip}
 #### Key Points
-- It is good and highly recommended bioinformatics practice to check the quality of your assemblies before you proceed further downstream analyses.
+- It is a good and highly recommended bioinformatics practice to check the quality of your assemblies before you proceed to further downstream analyses.

 :::